-Across each of the mandates described below, the Advisers offer various sustainable investment strategies, which typically pursue one of three investment objectives: 1) investing in securities that contribute to positive sustainability-related outcomes (i.e., "impact" strategies), 2) offering investors exposure to particular sustainability characteristics or themes, or 3) limiting investor exposure to a specific sustainability-related risk through an exclusionary approach.
+Across each of the mandates described below, the Advisers offer various sustainable investment strategies, which may pursue one of three investment objectives: 1) investing in securities that contribute to positive sustainability-related outcomes (i.e., "impact" strategies), 2) offering investors exposure to particular sustainability characteristics or themes, or 3) limiting investor exposure to a specific sustainability-related risk through an exclusionary approach.
 BlackRock offers sustainable investment strategies that are actively managed (including strategies that are model-based) as well as index-based.
-BlackRock also offers custom sustainable investment strategies based on client-specific needs and works with index providers to design ESG or sustainability themed indexes and expand the universe of sustainable indexes.
+BlackRock also offers custom sustainable investment strategies based on client-specific preferences and/or works with index providers to design ESG or sustainability themed indexes based on client preference.
 See "Investment Strategy Risks - ESG Integration and Sustainable Investing Risk" for further information regarding the various risks associated with sustainable strategies and ESG Integration.